Golden Visa Insider

 The four investment routes

-Startup (€250k) is the most popular and cheapest.
-Italian limited-company shares (€500k) suits private investors.
-Government bonds (€2M) is the conservative path.
-The €1M philanthropic donation route exists but is rarely used.
-All require the funds to be parked, not transferred — until the nulla osta (clearance) is issued.
+Innovative startup at €250,000 is the cheapest and most popular. €500,000 in an Italian limited-company suits private investors. €2,000,000 in government bonds is the conservative path.
+The €1,000,000 philanthropic donation route exists but is rarely used.
+All require funds to be parked, not transferred, until the nulla osta (clearance) is issued.

 The new-resident flat tax